Financial advice is everywhere.

 Perhaps it’s a business attorney giving advice about setting up a limited liability company for small businesses.

-Or maybe it’s a celebrity being paid to hawk a product like an online tax filing app or investment platform.
+Or maybe it’s a celebrity being paid to hawk a product like tax apps or crypto investment platforms.

 Even people who seem to have educational and professional credentials shouldn’t always be taken at face value.